It is difficult to make a man miserable while he feels worthy of himself.

 This the article is part of an 8 part series to help you develop more confidence in the pursuit of your goals.
 Here is a list of all articles in this series:

 - Developing Self-Worth

 What is Self-Esteem?

-Any discussion about how to build one’s self-worth must start with a definition of self-esteem.
-The two are related, and your self-esteem is certainly influenced by your self-worth.
+Any discussion about how to build our self-worth must start with a definition of self-esteem.
+The two are, of course, related.
+Your self-esteem is undoubtedly influenced by your self-worth.
 However, they are not the same.

 What is Self-Worth?